Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between

-As senior vice president of HBCU and Engagement, Daryl A. Graham oversees Strada Education Network’s strategic philanthropic investments and overall grant management efforts.
+As senior vice president of HBCU and Engagement, Daryl A. Graham oversees Strada Education Foundation’s strategic philanthropic investments and overall grant management efforts.

 Prior to joining Strada in 2017, Graham spent 15 years with JPMorgan Chase & Co., in Wilmington, Del., serving more than a decade as vice president and relationship manager where he identified grant-making, sponsorship and volunteerism opportunities for the firm.